-Next board a dragon boat for a cruise along the Perfume River to visit the Thien Mu Pagoda, the tallest religious building in Vietnam.
+Your next adventure will be boarding a dragon boat for a cruise along the Perfume River to visit the Thien Mu Pagoda, the tallest religious building in Vietnam.
 Visit also the tomb of Tu Duc emperor, Vietnam's fourth who lived until 1883.
 During his reign, Vietnam lost their independence to France.

 Return to Hue and explore the city at your leisure the rest of the evening.

-Day 13 Cruise Ha Long Bay
+Day 13: Cruise Ha Long Bay

-- 1 Breakfast, 1 Lunch, 1 Dinner
+1 Breakfast, 1 Lunch, 1 Dinner

-Day 14 Disembark Cruise | Return Home
+Day 14: Disembark Cruise | Return Home